Contact Us for a Free Consultation (213) 542-0979

 People who have been charged with selling drugs or possessing weapons in addition to drugs would not be eligible for the DEJ program.
 If someone received a second drug conviction within five years of having received the first, then they would not be eligible for the DEJ program.

-If someone committed other crimes in addition to and at the same time as possessing drugs, or have strikes on their record pursuant to the California three strikes law, then they would not be eligible for the DEJ program.
+If someone committed other crimes in addition to and at the same time as possessing drugs or has struck on their record pursuant to the California three strikes law, they would not be eligible for the DEJ program.

 In addition, anyone who the court has determined to be unsuitable for the program would not be eligible.
 Such determinations would be made based on the individual's overall criminal record, the circumstances of the case, and whether or not they posed a danger to the public in the commission of the particular offense at hand.